Military Licensing

 Applications are also available in Spanish and Tagalog

 You must have the eye exam completed.
-If you're age 71 and older, you must complete the physical exam. - Leave and Earnings Statement or federal employment record
+Applicants age 71 and older must complete the physical exam. - Leave and Earnings Statement or federal employment record

 This must indicate Nevada as your legal state of residence. - Check, Money Order or Payment Authorization Form (ADM 205)